Massachusetts Route 128: Original surface route

-From Route 138 in Canton east through the Blue Hills Reservation in Canton, Milton, Quincy and Braintree, Norfolk County acquired a right-of-way in 1927 and built the Blue Hill River Road.
+From Route 138 in Canton east through the Blue Hills Reservation in Canton, Milton, Quincy and Braintree, Norfolk County acquired right-of-way in 1927 and built the Blue Hill River Road.
 This tied into West Street in northwest Braintree, which itself had been taken over by the county in 1923.

 West Street led to Route 37, which ran southeast to Braintree center.
 This part of Route 37 had been taken over by the state in 1919 (to Braintree center) and 1917 (in Braintree center).

 The rest of the new highway, from Route 37 east to Route 3 (now Route 53), through Braintree, Weymouth and Hingham, was taken over by the state in 1929.
 This was all along existing roads, except possibly the part of Park Avenue west of Route 18 in Weymouth.